If you’ve never made YouTube videos for your business before, you might be struggling to figure out where (or how) to start.

-Most businesses want to get a promotional video made first.
+Most businesses think putting a promotional video on YouTube is all you need to do.
 Something like a cinematic brand video that shows off your premises, gives an overview of what you do and gives a strong call to action to encourage people to get in touch.

-Here are three types of videos that you can start making right now.
+Here are three types of YouTube videos that you can start making right now.

 The ‘How-To’ Video